atosk/pwnedpass/README.md

 >          (useful for scripting).
 >
 >       -v
 >          Optional.
-Dump variables when match is found.
+Dump variables.
 >
 >       -p PASSWORD
->          Required.
+>          Optional.
 Password to test.
+You need to adhere to
+>          your shell's special character handling.
+BASH, for
+>          example has all kinds of rules.
+Search its man page
+>          for the word "mechanisms" to find the relevant
+>          section.
+You can usually get away with using single
+>          quotes around the password. **THIS IS MEANT TO BE CALLED
+>          FROM A SCRIPT** Using this switch directly from your
+>          terminal means your plaintext password will be saved in
->
+>          your command history file.

 See it go:
+(note: These screen shots are out of date since v1.1)
 ![See it go](img/pwnedpass_terminal_1.png)
 ![AND AGAIN](img/pwnedpass_terminal_2.png)
 ![Finally!
 Good news](img/pwnedpass_terminal_3.png)

-TO DO:
-* Change -p behavior.
-  - Currently, plaintext passwords get stored in the terminal's command history.
-The -p argument should be optional and used for scripting only.
-If -p is not provided, the user should be prompted for a password.